Henrxque/saas-access-auditor/README.md

 ## Vision

-The long-term vision is to become a lightweight SaaS waste and access intelligence tool for companies that need clarity before they need enterprise complexity.
+The long-term vision of **Lumenstack** is to build lightweight SaaS intelligence tools that help companies gain visibility and control without enterprise-level complexity.

+SaaS Access Auditor is the first step in that direction.

 Start simple.
 Find the leaks.